itzmejanak/Python-Series/PY_Practice_Series/02_Basics/06_working.md

 print(L1)     ### Output: [1, 2, 3]
 print(L2)     ### Output: [55, 2, 3]

+> [!NOTE]
-### Note: If different references are assigned to different variables, changes made to one do not affect the other.
+> If different references are assigned to different variables, changes made to one do not affect the other.

 ## Copying